pheei/moneytracker/README.md

 http://localhost:8080/moneytracker/transaction
 ```
 ##### How to use?
 You can access the web services either through the button on the homepage or directly typing in the corresponding URL in your browser.
-The the URL is as follows.
+The URL is designed as follows.

 If you want to get all the transactions without any additional features, you can simply enter the following URL in the web browser.
 ```sh